 Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS) is a 30+ year quasi-global rainfall dataset.
 Spanning 50°S-50°N (and all longitudes), starting in 1981 to near-present, CHIRPS incorporates 0.05° resolution satellite imagery with in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
-As of May 1st, 2014 version 1.8 of CHIRPS is complete and available to the public.
-For detailed information on CHIRPS, please refer to our paper on the USGS website.
+As of February 12th, 2015, version 2.0 of CHIRPS is complete and available to the public.
+For detailed information on CHIRPS, please refer to our paper in Scientific Data.

 Since 1999, U.S. Geological Survey (USGS) and CHG scientists, supported by funding from the U.S. Agency for International Development (USAID), the National Aeronautics and Space Administration (NASA), and the National Oceanic and Atmospheric Administration (NOAA), have been developing techniques for producing rainfall maps, especially where surface data is sparse.